 You can’t out-ride or out-run a bad diet.
 If you want to get on the road to making 2017 your best year yet, adding nutrition to your cycling program can help make that happen.

-The Vail Vitality Center offers a specialized winter training program for cyclists, starting on Feb 7th.
+The Vail Vitality Center offers a specialized winter training program for cyclists.
 This is a structured program based on science, designed to develop all elements of your cycling fitness, including aerobic and muscular endurance, climbing strength, threshold power, and aerobic and anaerobic capacity.
 If you don’t measure it, you can’t improve it!

 For more information on the program or to register, please call the Vitality Center at 970-476-7960.

-Jennifer Sage has been leading and organizing bicycle tours for the past 25 years, and has taught Spinning® classes at numerous facilities around the Vail Valley since 1996.
+Jennifer Sage has been leading and organizing bicycle tours for 25+ years and has taught Spinning® classes at numerous facilities around the Vail Valley since 1996.
 As one of the top indoor cycling coaches in the country, she has certified and trained thousands of instructors at conferences and workshops around the world.
 Sage also founded the Indoor Cycling Association, an online educational resource for cycling instructors to improve their knowledge of cycling training principles, exercise physiology, biomechanics, class design and inspirational coaching.